jupyterhub/mybinder.org-user-guide/doc/examples.rst

 =================================================
-A curated list of Binder repositories in the wild
+Interesting Binder repositories from around the web
 =================================================

 This page lists several Binder repositories broken down by use-case.
 If you've got